Rebuilding for All

 The Mastercard Center for Inclusive Growth and the Aspen Institute proudly present the 2021 Global Inclusive Growth Summit.
 Join a community of purpose-driven leaders for a day-long summit to take collective action towards rebuilding an economy that works for everyone, everywhere.
 The Summit will bring together leaders from across sectors to catalyze new partnerships and shine a spotlight on solutions that advance inclusive and sustainable economies around the world.

-Hear from world class leaders on inclusive growth
+Hear from purpose-driven leaders on inclusive growth

 Experience robust and thoughtful discussions on the most important inclusive growth topics from the experts themselves.